 Eczema sufferers, who are likely to also suffer from hay fever, should be wary of other over-the counter hayfever eye drops as they often contain preservatives that can irritate the skin around the eyes and even inside the eyelid, replacing pollen itch with gritty, inflamed or flaky skin.
 Take it from a reptile who’s been there (TMI alert): I’ve once had an eye drop-induced cyst surgically removed from my tear-duct.
 Nasal sprays are a better option as they clear the sinuses, helping to protect the eyes from allergic reactions without drying out the eyelids.
-When my eyes get to Sahara levels of dryness, I use Blink single sachet eye drops.
+When my eyes get to Sahara levels of dryness, I use Blink single sachet eye drops, £6.49 for 20.
 They are preservative free and sterile, so there’ll be no unexpected reactions.
 Popping them in the fridge for a few minutes gives added relief for itching eyes.

 As with all health issues, prevention is better than cure.
-Stop pollen from entering your system by using Vaseline or a plain lip balm under your nostrils and wearing wrap-round sunglasses (diving masks are also extremely effective and may complement your summer wardrobe).
+Stop pollen from entering your system by using Vaseline or a plain lip balm under your nostrils and wearing wrap-round sunglasses (helmets are also extremely effective and may complement your summer wardrobe).
 It’s a good idea to shower and change into clean clothes as soon as possible after being outside and to avoid drying clothes outside when the pollen count is high.
 You can check the five day pollen forecast on the MET Office website to help you to decide between the Raybans and the hermetically sealed diving mask.

 According to leading Aesthetic Doctor and Oculoplastic Surgeon Dr Maryam Zamani “those with an atopic disease such as eczema and seasonal allergies can suffer from periorbital (around the eyes) symptoms like itchy, red, dry, scaling skin”.
 If it all gets a bit too gritty for your pollinated peepers, Dr Zamani has some expert advice.
 “As the periorbital skin is sensitive and thin, treatment must be gentle and the focus is to reduce inflammation and avoid exposure to irritants while keeping the skin moist.
 Often emollients and mild topical steroids like hydrocortisone can be used.
 I prefer creams during the day and thicker ointments at night.
 Topical calcineurin inhibitors such as Elidel or Protopic can also be used for long-term maintenance treatment.
 Avoidance of products with soap or perfume is paramount.
 I also recommend daily use of antihistamines to reduce itchy flare-ups.”
 You can talk to your GP or dermatologist about the use of steroids and finding the right antihistamine plan to fend off reactions.